HSLdevcom/digitransit-kubernetes-deploy/README.md

 * In folder *group_vars*, use file *all* for generic variables (e.g. Resource Group namings, variables related to subscription etc.)

 **Kubernetes definitions**
+* Use a similar folder structure as currently with https://github.com/HSLdevcom/digitransit-mesos-deploy/tree/master/digitransit-azure-deploy
+    * All deployment definitions go under one role (to be specified)
+    * Create a separate YAML file for deploying each service (folder to be specified)

 * By default use Kubernetes YAML's for service and deployment definitions instead of Helm charts

 ## How to contribute